Why Existential Buddhism

 why existential buddhism

-The Nothingness is the very nature of human consciousness: a consciousness that is an absolute subjectivity.
+Nothingness is the very nature of human consciousness: a consciousness that is an absolute subjectivity.

 No knowledge can take place in us, no connection or unity of one item of knowledge with another, without that unity of consciousness which precedes all data of intuitions. . .
 This pure, original and unchangeable consciousness I shall call transcendental apperception.
 (B144-A108)

-Gautama formulated the Eightfold Path to set the mind free from chains of suffering.
+Siddhartha Gautama (circa 400 BC) rigorously dedicated himself to finding a cure for human suffering.
+He discerned that the malady was due to craving physical existence.
+He then formulated the Eightfold Path as a method to free the mind from the chain of suffering.
 This is achieved through a process of meditation leading to a profound insight into the nature of the mind.
+It involves the recognition of the impermanence of physical existence, the consequence of actions, and the importance of morality.

 Form is not-self.
 Were form self, then this form would not lead to affliction…